Ameyaw Debrah

-Ameyaw Kissi Debrah, known professionally as Ameyaw Debrah, is a Ghanaian celebrity blogger, freelance journalist, and reporter.
+Ameyaw Kissi Debrah, who is known professionally as Ameyaw Debrah, is a Ghanaian celebrity blogger, freelance journalist, and reporter.
 He founded AmeyawDebrah.com, an entertainment website and blog that primarily publishes news about Ghanaian celebrities.
 He graduated from Kwame Nkrumah University of Science and Technology with a bachelor's degree in publishing.
 While at KNUST, he won the Best Publishing Student award in 2005.
 He has made significant contributions to several pan-African websites, including Jamati.com, Orijin-ent.com, and ModernGhana.com.

 In 2008, he joined GhanaWeb.com as the entertainment editor and launched his own website that same year.

 Early life and education

 Debrah attended Adisadel College in Cape Coast, and became an editor for the school's magazine in 1999.
 He graduated with a bachelor's degree in publishing from Kwame Nkrumah University of Science and Technology (KNUST).
 After graduating from KNUST, Debrah completed his National Service Secretariat (NSS) programme at Ovation International Magazine in Accra.